-The president's bombastic statement on Truth, the regime relents: "It's inconsistent with reality."
-But a step forward has been made."An agreement has been extensively negotiated, pending finalization, between the United States of America, the Islamic Republic of Iran, and various other countries...
+"An agreement has been extensively negotiated, pending finalization, between the United States of America, the Islamic Republic of Iran, and various other countries...
 The final aspects and details of the agreement are currently being discussed and will be announced shortly."
-Donald Trump announced on Truth the turning point in the standoff between the US and Iran: "I am in the Oval Office of the White House, where we just had a very good telephone conversation" regarding "the Islamic Republic of Iran and all matters related to a Memorandum of Understanding on PEACE," he wrote, listing the leaders of Saudi Arabia, the United Arab Emirates, Qatar, Turkey, Egypt, Jordan, Bahrain, as well as the head of the Pakistani army.
+Donald Trump proclaimed on Truth the turning point in the standoff between the US and Iran: "I am in the Oval Office of the White House, where we just had an excellent telephone conversation" regarding "the Islamic Republic of Iran and all matters related to a Memorandum of Understanding on PEACE," he wrote, listing the leaders of Saudi Arabia, the United Arab Emirates, Qatar, Turkey, Egypt, Jordan, Bahrain, as well as the head of the Pakistani army.

 “Separately, I had a telephone conversation with Israeli Prime Minister Bibi Netanyahu, which, likewise, went very well,” he continued, announcing that “the Strait of Hormuz will be opened.”